gimlet-io/gimlet-stack/README.md

 - Multiple curators: unlike 1clickinfra.com, Gimlet Stack should support many curators.
 You can pick who you trust and take their stack.
 This repo contains the delivery engine, not the stacks.

+## Community

+Gimlet Stack is developed in the open.

+Please check the [v0.1.0](https://github.com/gimlet-io/gimlet-stack/projects/1) project and see if you are interested to help.

+You can talk to us at our Discord server: https://discord.gg/VdQrdqwReB

+Hope to see you there!